amphionspace/FlexiCodec/README.md

 Batched input is supported.

 ## FlexiCodec-TTS
-Our code for Flexicodec-based AR TTS is available at `flexicodec/ar_tts/modeling_artts.py`.
+Our code for Flexicodec-based AR TTS is available at [`flexicodec/ar_tts/modeling_artts.py`](flexicodec/ar_tts/modeling_artts.py).
-Our code for Flow matching-based NAR TTS is based on the code [here](https://github.com/jiaqili3/DualCodec/tree/main/dualcodec/model_tts/voicebox).
+Our code for Flow matching-based NAR TTS is based on the voicebox-based implementation [here](https://github.com/jiaqili3/DualCodec/tree/main/dualcodec/model_tts/voicebox).

 ## Acknowledgements & Citation
 - Our codebase setup is based on [DualCodec](https://github.com/jiaqili3/DualCodec)